irshadpc/iOS-Developement-Toolkit/README.md

 * [Diawi](https://www.diawi.com) is a tool for developers to deploy Development and In-house applications directly to the devices.

+* Interactive layout testing or to check that all screens [RevealApp](https://revealapp.com).

 #Frameworks and Libraries

 * [Awesome-iOS](https://github.com/vsouza/awesome-ios) is a curated list of useful Libraries sorted by category.